sevenloops/uhop/CONTRIBUTING.md

 ## CI & reviews

-- All PRs run:
+- All PRs run (GitHub Actions):
-  - Python tests (`pytest`)
+  - Python lint (ruff) and unit tests (pytest)
-  - Frontend build (Vite)
+  - Frontend lint (eslint) and build (Vite)
-- PR template will prompt for summary, changes, and checklist.
+- PR template prompts for summary, checks, and validation steps.
-- CODEOWNERS requires `@sevenloops` to review changes to core paths.
-- PR titles are checked for Conventional Commit prefixes; fix-up is easy if you forget — just edit the title.
+- PR titles should follow Conventional Commits; you can edit the title if needed.

 ## Security & secrets